Netrinos vs Twingate

 Plan Cost What You Get

-Personal Free 1 user, 100 devices, non-commercial
+Personal Free 3 users, 100 devices, non-commercial

-Pro $10/month 10 users, 100 devices, commercial use
+Pro From $10/month 10 users, 100 devices included

 Twingate